The Sitecore API vs Glass.Mapper vs Synthesis

 Mapping tools turn database-driven Sitecore items into ready-to-use models in C# code.
 Glass.Mapper is by far the most popular ORM for Sitecore thanks to its ease of use and extensibility, but there are other options.
 Let's look at and compare three common tools for mapping content in Sitecore: the Sitecore API itself, Glass.Mapper, and Synthesis.

-Over the next couple of posts, I'll be comparing these tools in various ways, from setup to daily use to raw performance (ever want to map 20,000 Sitecore items in one go?).
+I'll be comparing these tools in various ways, from setup to daily use to raw performance.
 All of these have options to support the Experience Editor, which is crucial for any Sitecore ORM or mapping strategy.